Brian Ortega

 Brian Martin Ortega (born February 21, 1991) is an American professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2010, Ortega has also competed in the RFA, where he was the Featherweight Champion.
-As of November 4, 2025, he is #9 in the UFC featherweight rankings.

 Background

 Ortega was born on February 21, 1991, in Los Angeles, California.
 Ortega has both American and Mexican citizenships as his parents hailed from Hermosillo, Sonora, Mexico.
 He grew up in a Section 8 housing project of San Pedro, California.

-When Ortega was 13 he began learning Brazilian jiu-jitsu after his father enlisted him at the Gracie Jiu-Jitsu Academy in Torrance, California.
+When Ortega was 13, he began learning Brazilian jiu-jitsu after his father enlisted him at the Gracie Jiu-Jitsu Academy in Torrance, California.
 Ortega started training under head coach Rener Gracie who saw great potential in him.

 Mixed martial arts career

 Early career

 When Ortega was 17, he met boxing coach James Luhrsen, who trained him in striking skills to complement the ground work Ortega was learning with Gracie.
 Ortega began his career competing for regional promotions exclusively in Southern California.
 He won his first pro-MMA championship against Carlos Garces in a five-round bout via unanimous decision, becoming the Respect in the Cage featherweight champion.

 Ortega went on to compile an undefeated record of 8–0 before signing with the UFC in April 2014.
 He credited his success to support and love from James Luhrsen and Rener Gracie.